andreaswillems/mongo-crud-layer/README.md

 * criteria - the criteria to search for in the database, usually the object's _id
 * collection - the collection to search in
-* callback - the callback function receiving the found document or, in case of an error, the error object
+* callback - a callback function with two parameters: error and the read object

 ```javascript
 ...